 I highly recommend going to smaller boutique wineries with your dogs for a more relaxed wine tasting experience (see my post below for planning).
 Since reopening in 2020, almost all wine tasting is by appointment only and reservations can easily be made online, over phone or via email.

 Several wineries may offer conducted tours of their facilities and vineyards for an additional fee.
 In case you are planning to join one, please confirm if dogs are allowed there as well.
 Unless you specifically have a service dog (who are allowed everywhere), most tours are off-limits to dogs.

-Here are some of the best Napa wineries that welcome dogs based on my wine tasting experiences with Babu, our Tibetan Spaniel mix who has been all over California.
+Here are some of the best Napa wineries that welcome dogs based on my wine tasting experiences with Babu, our Tibetan Spaniel mix and Gunda, our Terrier mix who have been all over California.
 Please enjoy responsibly!